Bashir-Warsame/Flask-API-Student-Address-Project/README.md

 Authentication is implemented to restrict access to the API's endpoints.
 Users must register, login, and authenticate themselves to access the API's features securely.
 ## Endpoints

-The API serves the following endpoints for both student and address resources:
+The API serves the following endpoints for both student, address and authentication resources:

+#### Authentication Endpoints

+**POST** /api/register: registers a new user to access the API.

+**POST** /api/login: allows registered users to login.

 #### Student Endpoints

-POST /api/student: Creates a new record of a student in the database.
+**POST** /api/student: Creates a new record of a student in the database.

 **GET** /api/student: Retrieves all students from the database.